digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/upgrading.rst

 Upgrading
 =========

-This section covers the processes to upgrade Canton participant and domain nodes.
+This section covers the processes to upgrade Canton participant and sync domain nodes.
 Upgrading Daml applications is `covered elsewhere <https://docs.daml.com/upgrade/upgrade.html>`_.

 As elaborated in the :ref:`versioning guide <canton_versioning>`, new features, improvements